-Activities of daily living in persons with intellectual disability: Strengths and limitations in specific motor and process skills
+Activities of daily living in persons with mental retardation: Strengths and limitations in specific motor and process skills

 Australian Occupational Therapy Journal (Impact Factor: 0.85).
 11/2003; 50(4):195 - 204.
 DOI: 10.1111/j.1440-1630.2003.00401.x